This guide to Lululemon leggings talks through the bestselling styles so you can figure out which one is right for you!

 Guide To Lululemon Leggings

 If you’ve heard people rave about Lululemon leggings, they are most likely raving about the align leggings.
-(They’re a personal favorite of mine, too!)
+(I get why they’re such popular leggings – they’re a personal favorite of mine, too!)
 They are made out of their Nulu fabric which feels buttery soft, almost weightless.
 It has four way stretch and is super breathable.
 I will say though, while it is moisture wicking, it definitely isn’t their MOST sweat wicking style.
 They also usually start pilling eventually, but as long as you don’t put them in the dryer, you can prolong that for a while.
 I mostly wear these for yoga, low impact strength training, and/or just lounging around the house.
 I wear a size 6, which is similar to a normal size small.

 As I mentioned, these pants come in multiple lengths, which is really nice if you’re short like me!
 I am 5’2″ and my favorite is the 21 inch inseam (sale options here!), which is pictured in the two photos above and slightly cropped on me.
 I also have 1 pair of 25 inch inseam (sale options here!), which is basically full length on me.
 If you are taller than me and want full length, I’d recommend the 28 inch (sale options here!) or 31 inch inseams.
 These are all either $88 or $98, but you can snag these specific colors/prints for $69 or $79 right now – and they’re really good colors/prints, too!!

 The align shorts are the best bike shorts EVER.
 I was very skeptical of this trend, but once I put this pair on, I was sold.
 I still don’t love them for fashion’s sake, but they are amazing for hiking and any kind of exercise you can think of.
 They’re breathable, they have a great high waist, and they stay put.
-I got the 8″ length because I didn’t want them to be short and I love them.
+I got the 8″ length because I didn’t want them to be short, but the 6″ pair might be a little more flattering.
 I’d recommend getting your usual Lululemon size!
 These colors are on sale, too!

 Full disclosure – I don’t own these, nor have I ever tried them on.
 That being said, I know people who LOVE them and say that they are one of the most popular styles for a reason.
 This pair is $128, so definitely more expensive than the other options.
 Their fabric is called Nulux, which is designed for running.
 In addition to being stretchy, breathable, and sweat-wicking like the others, these are also quick drying and feel cool to the touch.
 This pair comes in 25″, 28″ and 31″ inseams.